A freak fire tornado warning was issued in California Saturday amid swarm of spinning blazes

 “Given what happened in California, we knew what these things could do,” he said.
 “We wanted to get the message out.
 We could see the [smoke] column clear as day from our office.
 You could tell this was no usual fire situation.
 It looked like a volcanic column going up.”

 On radar, several of the rotational couplets appeared strong enough to be supportive of not only tornadoes, but potentially borderline significant tornadoes.
-Significant tornadoes are twisters of EF2 strength or greater on the Enhanced Fujita Scale, with winds exceeding 111 mph.
+Significant tornadoes are twisters of EF2 strength or greater on the Enhanced Fujita scale, with winds exceeding 111 mph.

-“It was an extraordinary event,” said Nick Nausler, a fire weather forecaster with NOAA.
-“The rotational velocity. … you know that could be an EF1 or EF2 tornado.”
+“It was an extraordinary event,” said Nick Nauslar, a meteorologist specializing in fire weather with the National Interagency Coordination Center in Boise, Idaho.
+“The rotational velocity. … You know that could be an EF1 or EF2 tornado.”

 The majority of Saturday’s fire tornadoes appeared to spin clockwise, contrary to how most tornadoes rotate in the northern hemisphere.
 That indicates more localized mechanisms or subtle features were likely in play, such as surface convergence in the lee of a mountain or the interaction of the nearby landscape.

-“One thing we’ve noticed is that sometimes the anticyclonic [clockwise] side can become dominant, and it seems to happen [in wildfire smoke plumes] more often than it does in [rotating supercell thunderstorms]," said Nausler.
+“One thing we’ve noticed is that sometimes the anticyclonic [clockwise] side can become dominant, and it seems to happen [in wildfire smoke plumes] more often than it does in [rotating supercell thunderstorms]," said Nauslar.

 The influence of more regional or nearby conditions adds a new dimension to fire weather forecasting that may in the future allow meteorologists to anticipate fire tornadoes ahead of their development.